 Make a difference in national, state, and local government.

 1. Find out who the pro-life candidates are.
 You can easily research a candidate’s stance on abortion online.
-(One website is www.ontheissues.org.)
-In addition, many states’ right-to-life groups publish lists of candidates that they endorse.
+One website is www.ontheissues.org.
+In addition, many states Right to Life groups publish lists of candidates whom they endorse.

 3. Make sure that pro-lifers are registered to vote!
 Distribute voter registration forms at your meetings and remind members to procure an absentee ballot or vote early if they are unable to vote in their area on Election Day.
-You can get the registration form at http://www.eac.gov/voter_resources/register_to_vote.aspx.
 Have your group members survey students in their dorms and ask them if they are pro-life.
 If they are, have them register to vote and compile their names in a database.
 Then call all of your group’s members on Election Day and remind them to vote for the pro-life candidates.

 5. Hold petition drives.
 Even if pro-life legislation is not currently being considered in your state, you can encourage your legislators to address the issue.
 Write up a pro-life petition explaining your stance and gather signatures on campus and in your community.
 Forward this to your state’s representatives to show them that this is what their constituents want.